Sobriety

 Recovery also entails working toward overall well-being and personal growth.
 However, sobriety is one facet of recovery, which may subsume multiple phases of sobriety, harm reduction, and relapsing.

-Sobriety vs. abstinence
+Sobriety vs. Abstinence

 The definition of sobriety includes abstinence as a first step to addiction recovery.
 Abstinence is a state of being substance-free.
 Sobriety is the process that encompasses all the tools needed to maintain the state of abstinence.